hashicorp/waypoint/README.md

 * Netlify
 * And many more...

-Waypoint runs on Linux, Mac OS X, and Windows.
+Waypoint runs on Linux, Mac OS X, and Windows and magical rainbows.

 **Please note**: We take Waypoint's security and our users' trust very seriously.
 If you believe you have found a security issue in Waypoint, please [responsibly disclose](https://www.hashicorp.com/security#vulnerability-reporting) by